Health care in Spain: Public opinion

-Voluntary Health Insurance
+Voluntary health insurance

 Although Spain does have universal health care, it is not the only source of protection available to the Spanish people.
 In fact, there are three alternatives to relying solely on the provided universal health care: substitutive voluntary health insurance, complementary voluntary health insurance, and supplementary voluntary health insurance.
 People who work in Spain's public sector are free to opt out of universal health care entirely if they agree to utilize the alternative: a government-subsidized health insurance called MUFACE.
 This selection of using different health insurance instead of Spain's universal health care is an example of substitutive voluntary health insurance.

 Complementary voluntary health insurance comes into play with citizens who use Spain's universal health care but still want additional private insurance to cover services which may not be protected under the universal plan.
 While Spain's universal health care covers a substantial amount including many basic primary and pharmaceutical services, it fails to cover many important dental and gynecological services among other things.
 If a Spanish citizen is seeking care outside that which is covered by the state, they have the option to purchase their own private health insurance to ensure that they are covered for any services they may need.

 Lastly, supplementary voluntary health insurance is an option for those Spanish citizens who use the available universal health care, but would also like additional private insurance which may provide them better or more suitable options & benefits.
 In this case, having supplementary voluntary health insurance is often a luxury that helps people secure faster, more convenient, or better available treatment.

-According to the OECD, about 5% of the Spanish population was covered by one of the above types of voluntary health insurance in 2002.
+According to the OECD, in 2002 about 5% of the Spanish population was covered by one of the above types of voluntary health insurance.

-Equality in Spanish Healthcare
+Equality

-Due to universal health care coverage, inequality is reduced substantially.
-Inequality in Spain is even further reduced in that co-payments do not usually apply, limited to special medicines and services that are not covered by the National Health System.
+In Spain, co-payments do not usually apply and are limited to special medicines and services that are not covered by the National Health System.
 Therefore, an individual's financial status does not typically determine access to general healthcare.

 Some inequality does arise in those areas that the NHS does not cover, such as dental care.
 On the other hand, people in a disadvantaged social class will typically rely more on the public system for primary health care than those of higher social status.
 Around 10% of the Spanish population uses private health insurance, generally implying higher socio-economic status, which facilitates access to primary health care.
 While health care services are universal and continue to see an increase in use within Spain, there are still issues among those with disadvantaged backgrounds.